-4.30 Test 1 - 5 representing five different LTPR step commands to examine the 0.0 4.01 torque response to the LTPR variation.
-99 4.31 Plots displaying the time variation of brake torque and pressure as a response to five different LTPR step commands (Test 1 - 5).
-The LTPR step is induced by altering the LIPK command value (cyan).
-The monitored (hlash) has discussed with the second s (black), leading pressure (blue), training pressure (red), and the actual 100 4 20 Elevel and the second s 100 4.32 Flowchart showing a basic principle of squeal control.
-101 4.33 Schematic illustrating the main principle of automatic squeal reduction 100 4.9.4 (ASQR) mode.
-102 4.34 Flowchart illustrating the main algorithm of the squeal controller.
-103 4.35 Schematic of a potential inclusion of the ASQR system in a vehicle brake system.
-104 5.1 Axis systems employed in the analyses.
-108 5.2 Simple 2D model of the brake pad for calculation of the CoP position at the pad/disc interface.
-109 5.3 Free body diagram of the new 3D brake pad analytical model for calculation of the CoP position at the pad/disc interface.
-In this model, two pistons represented by $P_1$ and $P_2$ are acting on the backplate of the brake pad.
-111 5.4 A plot of the trigonometric equation Eq.
+4.30 Test 1 - 5 representing five different LTPR step commands to examine the torque response to the LTPR variation 99 4.31 Plots displaying the time variation of brake torque and pressure as a response to five different LTPR step commands (Test 1 - 5).
+The LTPR step is induced by altering the LTPR command value (cyan).
+The monitored values include the unfiltered brake torque value (green), mean brake torque (black), leading pressure (blue), trailing pressure (red), and the actual LTPR value (magenta) 100 4.32 Flowchart showing a basic principle of squeal control 101 4.33 Schematic illustrating the main principle of automatic squeal reduction (ASQR) mode 102 4.34 Flowchart illustrating the main algorithm of the squeal controller 103 4.35 Schematic of a potential inclusion of the ASQR system in a vehicle brake system 104 5.1 Axis systems employed in the analyses 108 5.2 Simple 2D model of the brake pad for calculation of the CoP position at - / 109 5.3 Free body diagram of the new 3D brake pad analytical model for calculation of the CoP position at the pad/disc interface.
+In this model, two pistons represented by P_1 and P_2 are acting on the backplate of the brake pad 111 5.4 A plot of the trigonometric equation Eq.
 5.19 over the interval $(-\pi,\pi)$ rad.
-The angle $\alpha$ is assumed to be acute, hence the possible solution is limited to a small interval -0.4 < $\alpha$ < 0.4 113 5.5 A free body diagram of the 3D brake pad model with four pistons acting on the backplate.
-114 5.6 Graphical user interface of the MATLAB ® program $CalBrakes: 1$ input parameters, 2) analytical CoP calculation, 3) numerical CoP calculation, 4) complex eigenvalue analysis (CEA), 5) friction coefficient calculation.
-116 5.7 Schematic of the programmatic connection between CalBrakes and ABAQUS environment.
-117 5.8 CalBrakes front panel of the batch mode: 1) input files, 2) varying test parameters.
-117 5.9 FE model of an 8-piston brake assembly: 1) brake disc, 2) brake pad, 3) abutment, 4) piston. $\ldots$ 118 5.10 A view of the boundary conditions and the loads acting on the pistons 118 5.11 A detail of the interactions between the components: 1) surface-to-surface contact, small sliding formulation between the disc and the pad friction material, 2) tie constraint between the backplate and the friction material, 3) surface-to-surface contact, finite sliding formulation between the piston and the backplate, 4) surface-to-surface contact, small sliding formulation between the backplate and the abutments 120
+The angle α is assumed to be acute, hence the possible solution is limited to a small interval $-0.4 < \alpha < 0.4$ 113 5.5 A free body diagram of the 3D brake pad model with four pistons acting on the backplate 114 5.6 Graphical user interface of the MATLAB® program CalBrakes: 1) input parameters, 2) analytical CoP calculation, 3) numerical CoP calculation, 110 4) complex eigenvalue analysis (CEA), 5) friction coefficient calculation.
+116 5.7 Schematic of the programmatic connection between $CalBrakes$ and ABAQUS 117 F 0 environment.
+111 5.8 CalBrakes front panel of the batch mode: 1) input files, 2) varying test 117 5 0 • 117 5.9 FE model of an 8-piston brake assembly: 1) brake disc, 2) brake pad, 3) 110 F 10 abutment, 4) piston.
+118 , 118 5.11 A detail of the interactions between the components: 1) surface-to-surface contact, small sliding formulation between the disc and the pad friction material, 2) tie constraint between the backplate and the friction material, 3) surface-to-surface contact, finite sliding formulation between the piston and the backplate.
+4) surface to surface contact, small sliding formulation and the backplate, 4) surface-to-surface contact, small sliding formulation between the backplate and the abutments 120